 (d) his age, sex, background and any characteristics of his which the court considers relevant;

-(e) any harm which he has suffered or is at risk of suffering;
+(e) any harm which he has suffered or is at risk of suffering; This information will be in the harm matrix or mapping within the assessments.

-(f) how capable each of his parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting his needs;
+(f) how capable each of his parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting his needs; This information will be in the harm matrix or mapping within the assessments

 (g) the range of powers available to the court under this Act in the proceedings in question.